jlaroche/Documentation-en/docs/Data_Standardization/index.md

 Dataset table and field-level information can be extracted from [data schemas](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Documentation/schemas.md) for display in agency or public FAIR data catalogues.

  * **API**: A side benefit of schemas is that they facilitiate application interface (API) development and/or expose the structural information that enables users to query datasets directly.
- * **Ontology**: The remaining work to achieve **reuse** - inexpensive, efficient data harmonisation - is to standardise project datasets and their schemas down to the field name and picklist value level - or at least have standardized views of them so that idiosyncratic dataset table/object and field names and picklist values are recognized and harmonized with vocabulary commonly in use by other datasets.
+ * **Ontology**: The remaining work to achieve discovery and reuse - inexpensive, efficient data harmonisation - is to standardise project datasets and their schemas down to the field name and picklist value level - or at least have standardized views of them so that idiosyncratic dataset table/object and field names and picklist values are recognized and harmonized with vocabulary commonly in use by other datasets.

 ### **Provenance**
 Covers dataset hosting location, authorship, release dates, associated paper(s) and institutions, access criteria and proceedure.